Partial Sums of the Series for the Dirichlet Eta Function, their Peculiar Convergence, the Simple Zeros Conjecture, and the RH: Introduction

 Denoted by $s=\sigma+it$\, a complex number, said Riemann Zeta function, $\zeta(s)$\,, is the function defined as the analytic continuation to all the complex values $s\neq 1$\, of the infinite series:

-which converges in the half-plane $ \Re(s)>1 $\,. $\zeta(s)$\, has zeros at $s=-2, \; -4, \; -6, \; \ldots $\,, which are called \textbf{trivial zeros} because their existence is easy to prove.
-The Riemann zeta function features also other zeros, called \textbf{non-trivial zeros}, known to lie in the open strip $ \left\{s \in \mathbb{C} : 0<\Re(s)<1\right\} $\,, which is called the \textbf{critical strip}.
-The \textbf{critical line} is then defined as the line $\left\{s \in \mathbb{C} : \Re(s)=\frac{1}{2}\right\} $\,.
-The Riemann Hypothesis asserts that all \textbf{non-trivial zeros} have real part $\Re(s)=\frac{1}{2}$\,.\\ Since Riemann's milestone paper the properties of $\zeta(s)$\, have been studied in much depth, and during the past 150 years a huge amount of literature has gradually built up.
-Most of what is currently known about $\zeta(s)$\, is nowadays freely available on the Web \cite{www_02} \cite{www_03} \cite{www_04} \cite{www_05} \cite{www_06}.
-From the great wealth of existing literature only few key definitions and results will be recalled in this introduction.
-This work will then concentrate its attention on the behavior of the zeros of $\zeta(s)$\, in the interior of the critical strip.\\ A key role in the analytical continuation of the series (\ref{eq_1}) is played by the Dirichlet Eta function \cite{www_07}:
+which converges only in the half-plane $ \Re(s)>1 $\,. $\zeta(s)$\, has zeros at $s=-2, \; -4, \; -6, \; \ldots $\,, which are called \textit{trivial zeros} because their existence is easy to prove.
+The Riemann zeta function features also other zeros, called \textit{non-trivial zeros}, known to lie in the open strip $ {s \in \mathbb{C} : 0<\Re(s)<1} $\,, which is called the \textit{critical strip}.
+The \textit{critical line} is then defined as the line ${s \in \mathbb{C} : \Re(s)=\frac{1}{2}} $\,.
+The Riemann Hypothesis asserts that all \textit{non-trivial zeros} lie on the critical line.\\ Since Riemann's milestone paper the properties of $\zeta(s)$\, have been studied in much depth.
+Besides Riemann's own results on the distribution of prime numbers, the Riemann Hypothesis has important implications also for a number of problems in physics \cite{03}.
+From the great wealth of existing literature only few key definitions and results are recalled in this introduction.
+This work will then concentrate its attention on the behavior of the zeros of $\zeta(s)$\, in the interior of the critical strip.\\ A key role in the analytical continuation to $ \Re(s)>0 $\, of the series (\ref{eq_1}) is played by the Dirichlet Eta function \cite{04}:

 The above series represents the simplest alternating signs case among Ordinary Dirichlet Series, and it is converging for all $s$\, with $ \Re(s)>0 $\,.
 Its sum, $\eta(s)$\,, is an analytic function in the corresponding half-plane.
-Analytic continuation of the infinite series (\ref{eq_1}) can then be obtained by observing that:
+Analytic continuation to $ \Re(s)>0 $\, of the infinite series (\ref{eq_1}) can then be obtained by observing that: